CalogeroC/Light-Hash-Algorithm-DES-S-box/README.md

 ### Tb
 The folder contains all the tests that were used to prove the correctness of the design by exploiting simulations with modelsim.

+### Quartus
+This folder contains the design of the digital circuit made with Quartus.